ATacoDev/Gradify/README.md

 Link to Devpost submission: [Gradify](https://devpost.com/software/gradify)

+Struggling with a STEM course?
+Didn’t ace that last exam?
+You’re not alone—and that’s exactly what Gradify is here to show you.
+Gradify is a platform designed to destigmatize academic struggles in STEM fields and help students see that one bad grade isn’t the end of the road.
+Instead, it’s part of a shared experience that many go through.

+Gradify creates a safe, anonymous space where students can openly share their academic challenges without fear of judgment.
+By normalizing the ups and downs of learning, the app turns setbacks into opportunities.
+When users post about their difficulties, they’re rewarded with personalized AI feedback, including:

+Actionable advice on how to improve,
+Tailored personal project ideas to strengthen weak areas, Curated resources to help them bounce back and excel.
+This isn’t just about comparison or competition—it’s about destressing through community.
+You’ll see that others are going through similar struggles, and by facing these challenges together, Gradify makes learning in STEM fields feel fun and encouraging rather than intimidating.
+The more you share, the more you can grow—and all with the support of people just like you.

 ## Inspiration
 We all empathize with the feeling of falling behind academically and that maybe our STEM major isn't for us.
 We wanted to have a platform where we could destigmatize that notion and create a safe and laid-back space for people to realize that they aren't by themselves and there are so many ways that they can improve academically both inside and outside the classroom.